Experiencing India and Volunteering in India: your time in India

 "The lifestyle is great and the college environment both safe and friendly.
 The evening discussions were excellent, very informative and enlightening.
 One of my best moments was dancing with some of the local girls! " - Jo, England, November 2006

-Although it is not a structured volunteer programme, many visitors find they are able to lend a helping hand.
+Although it is not a structured volunteer programme, many Volunteers find they are able to lend a helping hand.
 Here are some ways they got involved:

 - conversational English classes for students